 By far the most successful movie shot in Greece, this modern musical based on ABBA songs is silly fun against a backdrop of Skopelos, Skiathos, and the Pelion coast.

 Singlehandedly, it has probably inspired more trips to Greece than any other film shot there, and its legions of fans continue to grow with each viewing.

 Released in 2018, Mamma Mia!
 Here We Go Again featured some of the old cast returning for an encore, including Dominic Cooper, Pierce Brosnan, and Julie Walters.

-Not returning is the old filming location.
+Not returning was the old filming location.
 This time, the producers moved the filming location to the remote Croatian island of Vis, which sits off the Dalmatian coast in the Adriatic sea.

 Zorba the Greek